ardenzhao/word-matching/README.md

 word-matching
 =============

-a utility for searching a word with given pattern
+an utility for searching a word with given pattern